mafaldaoliveira2/asgard-big-data-platform/README.md

 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' presto
 ```
 For this project, the catalog name used will be the <b>hive</b> catalog.
+## Apache ZooKeeper
+> A Distributed Coordination Service for Distributed Applications.
+It is simple, ordered and fast.

+### Overview
+It is designed to be easy to program to, and uses a data model styled after the familiar directory tree structure of file systems.
+It runs in Java and has bindings for both Java and C.ZooKeeper is an open source Apache project that provides a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services over large clusters in distributed systems.

+The goal is to make these systems easier to manage with improved, more reliable propagation of changes.
+It follows a simple client-server model where clients are nodes that make use of the service, and servers are nodes that provide the service.
+ZooKeeper server can handle a large number of client connections at the same time.

+## Apache Kakfa
+>  A Distributed Streaming Platform.

+### Overview
+Kafka is an open source software which provides a framework for storing, reading and analysing streaming data.
+It is capable of handling trillions of events a day.
+Shortly, Kafka is used for stream processing, website activity tracking, metrics collection and monitoring, log aggregation, real-time analytics, CEP, ingesting data into Spark, ingesting data into Hadoop, CQRS, replay messages, error recovery, and guaranteed distributed commit log for in-memory computing.
+It is also often used for operational monitoring data.
+This involves aggregating statistics from distributed applications to produce centralized feeds of operational data.

+## Apache ZooKeeper and Apache Kafka
+Apache Kafka uses Apache ZooKeeper to store its metadata.
+Data such as the location of partitions and the configuration of topics are stored outside of Kafka itself, in a separate ZooKeeper cluster.

 ## Contributors
 <ul>